cfarkas/variants2genes/README.md

 # After downloading and decompress sratoolkit, in sratoolkit.2.9.6-ubuntu64 folder do:
 cp ./bin/fastq-dump /home/cfarkas/.local/bin/
 ```
 And so on.
-For the rest of the programs, check provided webpages for compliling and also copy to ./local/bin.
+For the rest of the programs, check provided webpages for complilation and also copy the programs to home/cfarkas/.local/bin (for this example).

 # Usage:
 ## Collect haplotypes from RNA-seq data: